AntoineOrsoni/pyats-devnet-se-hour/README.md

 ### Hostname and testbed mismatch

 The name of the device in your testbed, and the hostname MUST match.
-It's case sensitive.
+It's case-sensitive.

 ```
 unicon.core.errors.TimeoutError: timeout occurred: